ruanodendaal/blog/_posts/2020-03-17-working-remotely.md

 Remote working can force great new ways of working and in my experience when done well, keeps meetings focused.

-Don't get me wrong, doing remote working well is hard, it takes a shift in ways of working—I think for the better—especially for companies not set up for it and in my opinion too many still focus on presenteeism.
+Don't get me wrong, doing remote working well is hard, it takes a shift in ways of working, I think for the better, especially for companies not set up for it and in my opinion many still focus on presenteeism.

 ### Trust your team